 Additionally, there is a huge disparity between Whites and Blacks and between White non-Hispanics and Hispanics.
 In the Capital District, Black non-Hispanics were hospitalized due to assault 6 to 8 times as much as White non-Hispanics.
 All counties had Black non-Hispanic to White non-Hispanic ratios higher than the New York State ratio of 4.80 (Albany County had 8.71; Rensselaer County had 8.16; Schenectady County had 5.84).
 Albany and Rensselaer counties also had higher ratios than the Prevention Agenda objective of 6.69.
 Hispanic residents had 1.5 to 2 times the assault hospitalization rates compared to White Capital District residents.
 All three counties had lower Hispanic to White non-Hispanic ratios (Albany County- 1.46; Rensselaer County- 1.65, but unstable; Schenectady County- 1.77) than New York State (3.06) and all met the Prevention Agenda objective ratio of 2.75.
 The Capital District also showed disparity when comparing residents who live in low income ZIP codes with those residing in non-low income ZIP codes.
-All the county ratios (Albany County- 6.08; Rensselaer County-3.42; Schenectady County- 5.16) were greater than New York State's ratio (3.25), with none of the counties meeting the Prevention Agenda objective ratio of 2.92.
+All the county ratios (Albany County- 6.08; Rensselaer County- 3.42; Schenectady County- 5.16) were greater than New York State's ratio (3.25), with none of the counties meeting the Prevention Agenda objective ratio of 2.92.

-Assault-related Hospitalization Rate per 10,000 Population by Race and Income, 2008-2010 8
+Assault-related Hospitalization Rate per 10,000 Population by Race and Income, 2008-2010

-White Non- Black Non- Low Income Non-low Income ZIP
+White Non- n- Black Non- Low Income Non-low Income Non-low Income ZIP

 Hispanic Hispanic Hispanic ZIP codes codes

 New York State 1.8 13.1 5.4 10.1 3.1

 Albany County 1.9 16.9 2.8 15.3 2.5

 Rensselaer County 2.0 16.3 3.3 5.9 1.7

 Schenectady County 2.5 14.5 4.4 11.6 2.2

-^{} Fewer than 10 events in the numerator, therefore the rate is unstable
+\ Fewer than 10 events in the numerator, therefore the rate is unstable

 In 2011, the Capital District averaged 433 firearm crimes, 2,300 violent crimes, and 18,104 property crimes.
 Although crime rates have varied over the last ten years, they have consistently remained above the rest of state rate.
 Schenectady County consistently has the highest rate of firearm-related crimes, property crimes, and general violent crimes.
 Firearm-related crimes have been decreasing in Schenectady County since 2008, but property crimes were on the rise and violent crimes have been fluctuating since then.
-Albany County has a lower crime rate than Schenectady County; however, it still has a higher rate of property crime (308.3 crimes per 10,000 population) and violent crimes (38 crimes per 10,000 population) than Rensselaer County.9 approach.
+Albany County has a lower crime rate than Schenectady County; however, it still has a higher rate of property crime (308.3 crimes per 10,000 population) and violent crimes (38 crimes per 10,000 population) than Rensselaer County.

+Crime Rates per 10,000 Population, 2011 A novel and Firearm-Related Crime Property Crime Violent Crime effective way New York State, excl.
+NYC 4.3 203.2 23.1 of addressing Albany County 6.4 308.3 38.0 violent crime is Rensselaer County 7.0 262.0 30.3 to use a public Schenectady County 8.0 311.9 43.9 health approach.
 Instead of responding to crime reactively, new programs have been implemented, both locally and nationally, that take a community-centered approach.
-They focus on prevention, intervention, and education, and they use public health epidemiological techniques.10
+They focus on prevention, intervention, and education, and they use public health epidemiological techniques.

-Crime Rates per 10,000 Population, 2011 9

-Firearm-Related Crime Property Crime Violent Crime

-New York State, excl.
-NYC 4.3 203.2 23.1

-Albany County 6.4 308.3 38.0

-Rensselaer County 7.0 262.0 30.3

-Schenectady County 8.0 311.9 43.9